Data Processing Addendum

 6.1.
 As between the Parties, Customer will have sole discretion and responsibility in responding to the rights asserted by an individual in relation to US Personal Data under US Data Protection Laws (each, a “US Consumer Request”).

 6.2.
-Dataiku shall, where possible and at Dataiku’s expense, provide Customer with reasonable assistance for Customer to fulfill its obligations to respond to US Consumer Requests.
+Dataiku shall, where possible and at Dataiku’s expense, provide Customer with reasonable assistance for Customer to fulfil its obligations to respond to US Consumer Requests.

 6.3.
 Dataiku will promptly forward to Customer without undue delay any US Consumer Request received by Dataiku or any Subprocessor and may advise the individual to submit their request directly to Customer.